 “Yes.
 Yes he did.
 That was nice eh Mom?”

 “Yeah.
 That was nice.”
 I fell quiet for a moment or two.
-Tears dropped between her fingers as I tried to paint her nails in a blur.
+My tears dropped between her fingers as I tried to paint her nails in a blur.

 “So he always looked at her best.
 Best of some,” Mom said.